ros-infrastructure/robots.ros.org/contributing.md

 # About the backend

-This site is bsased on the Cards Jekyll Template more information is in the orig.contributing.md.
+This site is based on the Cards Jekyll Template more information is in the orig.contributing.md.